VIAME/VIAME/examples/detection_file_conversions/README.rst

 vital::detected_object_set_input or vital::read_object_track_set classes in C++ or python which produce either detected_object_sets or object_track_sets, respectively.

-| **VIAME CSV - System Default Comma Seperated Value Detection Format**
+|**VIAME CSV - System Default Comma Seperated Value Detection Format**
 |
-|  There are 3 parts to a VIAME csv.
-First, 9 required fields comma seperated, with
-|  a single line for either each detection, or each detection state, in a track:
+There are 3 parts to a VIAME csv.
+First, 9 required fields comma seperated, with a single line for either each detection, or each detection state, in a track:
 |
 |  - 1: Detection or Track Unique ID
 |  - 2: Video or Image String Identifier
 |  - 3: Unique Frame Integer Identifier
 |  - 4: TL-x (top left of the image is the origin: 0,0)
 |  - 5: TL-y
 |  - 6: BR-x
 |  - 7: BR-y
 |  - 8: Auxiliary Confidence (how likely is this actually an object)
 |  - 9: Target Length
 |
-|  Where detections can be linked onto tracks on multiple frames via sharing the
-|  same track ID field.
-Depending on the context (image or video) the second field
-|  may either be video timestamp or an image filename.
-Fields 4 through 7 represent
-|  a bounding box for the target in the imagery.
-Depending on the context, auxiliary
-|  confidence may represent how likely this detection is a target, or it may be the
-|  confidence in the length measurement, if present.
-If length measurement is not
-|  present, it can be specified with a value less than 0, most commonly "-1".
+Where detections can be linked onto tracks on multiple frames via sharing the same track ID field.
+Depending on the context (image or video) the second field may either be video timestamp or an image filename.
+Fields 4 through 7 represent a bounding box for the target in the imagery.
+Depending on the context, auxiliary confidence may represent how likely this detection is a target, or it may be the confidence in the length measurement, if present.
+If length measurement is not present, it can be specified with a value less than 0, most commonly "-1".
 |
-|  Next, a sequence of optional species <=> score pairs, also comma seperated:
+Next, a sequence of optional species <=> score pairs, also comma seperated:
 |
 |  - 10,11+  : class-name, score (this pair may be omitted or repeated)
 |
-|  There can be as many class, score pairs as necessary (e.g. fields 12 and 13, 14
-|  and 15, etc...).
+There can be as many class, score pairs as necessary (e.g. fields 12 and 13, 14 and 15, etc...).
 |
-|  Lastly, optional categorical values associated with each detection in the file
-|  after species/class pairs.
-Attributes are given via a keyword followed by any
-|  space seperate values the attribute may have.
+Lastly, optional categorical values associated with each detection in the file after species/class pairs.
+Attributes are given via a keyword followed by any space seperate values the attribute may have.
 Possible attributes are:
 |
-|    (kp) head 120 320            (optional head, tail, or arbitrary keypoints)
+|   (kp) head 120 320            [optional head, tail, or arbitrary keypoints]
-|    (atr) is_diseased true       (attribute keyword then booling or numeric value)
+|   (atr) is_diseased true       [attribute keyword then booling or numeric value]
-|    (note) this is a note        (notes take no form just can't have commas)
+|   (note) this is a note        [notes take no form just can't have commas]
-|    (+poly) 12 455 40 515 25 480 (a polygon for the detection)
+|   (+poly) 12 455 40 515 25 480 [a polygon for the detection]
-|    (-poly) 38 485 39 490 37 470 (a hole in a polygon for a detection)
+|   (-poly) 38 485 39 490 37 470 [a hole in a polygon for a detection]
 |
-|  Throwing together all of these components, an example line might look like:
+Throwing together all of these components, an example line might look like:
 |
-|    1,image.png,0,104,265,189,390,0.32,1.5,flounder,0.32,(kp) head 120 320
+1,image.png,0,104,265,189,390,0.32,1.5,flounder,0.32,(kp) head 120 320,(note) slimy fish
 |
-|  This file format is supported by most GUIs and detector training tools.
-It can
-|  be used via specifying the 'viame_csv' keyword in any readers or writers
+This file format is supported by most GUIs and detector training tools.
+It can be used via specifying the 'viame_csv' keyword in any readers or writers
 |
 | **COCO JSON - Common Objects in Context**
 |